Evaluating approximate asymptotic distributions for fast neutrino flavor conversions in a periodic 1D box: Analytical prescriptions

 \section{Analytical prescriptions}

-For both Gaussian and maximum-entropy types that we consider, the initial $\nu$ELN distribution $G(v_z)$ is ensured to allow at most one zero-crossing.
-Thanks to this feature, we can divide the $v_z$ range into two parts separated by the zero-crossing $v_c$.
+For both Gaussian and maximum-entropy types that we consider, the initial $\nu$ELN distribution $G(v_z)$ is ensured to allow at most one zero crossing.
+Thanks to this feature, we can divide the $v_z$ range into two parts separated by the zero crossing $v_c$.
 The integrals over both parts are

 respectively, where $\Theta$ is the Heaviside theta function.
 For the sake of convenience, in the rest of the paper we call the $v_z$ range over which the above integral is smaller (larger) as the ``small'' (``large'') side, and use $v_z^<$ ($v_z^>$) to denote that range.